imccart/physician-hospital-VI/data.md

 * **[7\_MedparData.sas](data-code/7_MedparData.sas)**: Processes MedPAR claims for completeness but is not used in the construction of the final analytic files.
 Included here to document the full scope of claims processing.
 * **[8\_Episodes.sas](data-code/8_Episodes.sas)**: Constructs care episodes from inpatient and outpatient claims using a logic-based window around index admissions.
 Each episode represents a defined period of care surrounding a hospitalization.
 * **[9\_OutcomeData.sas](data-code/9_OutcomeData.sas)**: Attaches quality outcomes to each episode, including 30-day mortality, 30-day readmission, and indicators of inpatient complications.
-* **[10\_PhysicianHospitalSet.sas](data-code/10_PhysicianHospitalSet.sas)**: Assigns each episode to a physician-hospital pair based on evaluation and management (E\&M) claim history.
-Uses hierarchical rules to identify the primary provider and facility.

 ## Stage 2: Integration and Final Dataset Construction (Stata)